 Artur Golczewski from the Vienna University of Technology mounting the high precision scale.
-Photos (2): Vienna University of Technology
+Photo courtesy of the Vienna University of Technology.

 One of the world's most accurate scales is currently being used for fusion research at the Institute of Applied Physics at the Vienna University of Technology (VUT).
 A research group led by Professor Aumayr reproduces the physical conditions on the fusion reactor's walls in its experiments.
 In the laboratory, the interaction between high-energy ions and solid surfaces can be studied much more precisely than it ever could inside an actual fusion reactor.

 A key tool for this research is the quartz crystal microbalance, which was developed by Professor Michael Schmid from VUT.
 A small piece of the surface material, which is supposed to be used in the fusion reactor, is irradiated with high-energy particle beams, and tiny changes of its weight are measured with great accuracy.
 This way, one can determine whether the particle bombardment knocks atoms out of the surface, reducing the mass of the specimen, or whether the incident particles are instead implanted into the material, thereby increasing its mass.